Helsinki-NLP/OpusFilter/docs/functions/filtering_and_scoring.md

 Non-cryptographic hashing is used to reduce memory consumption for the case that the files are very large.
 The lines defined by the `compare` option are concatenated together, and the hash algorithm is applied on the result to produce the final key for storing the counts.
-You can use any of the hash algorithms implemented in the pyhash library.
 The default 64-bit XXHash algorithm should be fine for any practical data sizes, but if do not care about memory use and want to be extra sure there are no collisions, you can disable hashing by setting the `hash`